The project

 Combined with increased predation pressure, this leads to insufficient breeding success and population decline of almost all grassland breeding bird species in Europe.

-Nowadays, these migratory birds face similar threats in their non-breeding areas in Southern Europe and West Africa, which accelerates the decline even more.
+Nowadays, these migratory birds face similar threats in their stopover and wintering sites in Southern Europe and West Africa, which accelerates the decline even more.

 Policy efforts and conservation measures to counteract this decline at EU level have failed so far.
-Therefore, strategic actions for conserving wet grassland breeding birds in the Atlantic region are needed, covering breeding sites, stopover sites, as well as wintering areas in West Africa.
+Therefore, strategic actions for conserving wet grassland breeding birds in the Atlantic region are needed, covering breeding and stopover sites in Europa, as well as wintering areas in West Africa.

 With this project, Lower Saxony and Fryslân take on the responsibility to protect wet grassland breeding birds along their entire flyway and counter their decline.